Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Introduction

-The motivating example considered in this paper is the estimation of a treatment effect on a longitudinal functional score in ALS.
-ALS is a neurodegenerative disorder characterized by progressive loss of motor function and eventual death from respiratory failure \cite{talbott_epidemiology_2016}.
-The median survival time from disease onset is approximately 3--4 years \cite{talbott_epidemiology_2016}.
-Functional ability in daily activities, intended to capture patients’ functional decline, is most commonly assessed using the revised ALS Functional Rating Scale (ALSFRSr) \cite{rooney_what_2017}, a longitudinal score ranging from 48 to 0, with lower scores indicating more severe disease.
+RCTs conducted on Amyotrophic lateral sclerosis (ALS) are a concrete illustration of this problem.
+ALS is a neurodegenerative disorder characterized by progressive loss of motor function and death from respiratory failure \cite{talbott_epidemiology_2016}.
+The median survival time from disease onset is approximately three to four years \cite{talbott_epidemiology_2016}.
+The U.S. Food and Drug Administration requires ALS RCTs to assess treatment effects on both overall survival and longitudinal outcomes capturing functional abilities \cite{FDA_adjusting_2023}.
+Individuals’ functional decline, evaluated through functional ability in daily activities, is most commonly assessed using the revised ALS functional rating scale (ALSFRS-R) \cite{rooney_what_2017}.
+The motivating example in this article concerns the estimation of a treatment effect using ALSFRS-R. Accordingly, several ALS-specific outcomes were designed for ALS RCTs \cite{quintana_design_2023,berry_combined_2013}, and the two causal estimands previously mentioned were used \cite{van_eijk_composite_2022, rubinCausalInferencePotential2006}.

-Longitudinal outcomes truncated by death pose a central challenge in ALS controlled trials, motivating the development of several methodological approaches.
-In its 2019 guidance, the FDA recommended “an analysis method that combines survival and function into a single overall measure.” \cite{andrewsetalALSDrugDevelopment2019}.
-In response, several composite estimands tailored to ALS have been proposed, including the Combined Assessment of Function and Survival (CAFS) \cite{berry_combined_2013} and the Patient-Ranked Order Of Function (PROOF) \cite{van_eijk_composite_2022}.
-These clinically motivated estimands are grounded in more general rank-based estimands, such as the Wilcoxon--Mann--Whitney estimand (further discussed in Section~\ref{sect:estimand_comparison}), for which a causal interpretation is not straightforward.
-More recently, a model-based estimand has also been proposed \cite{quintana_design_2023}.
-However, this approach departs from European Medicines Agency (EMA) recommendations \cite{european_medicines_agency_ema_e9_2020} and from general principles of causal inference, in that it defines the estimand through strong modeling assumptions rather than directly in terms of potential outcomes.
+In this context, our contribution is twofold.
+First, in Section \ref{sec:estimand}, we review several existing estimands, examining how their construction addresses the fact that, following death, the longitudinal outcome is no longer a real-valued measurement \cite{frangakis_principal_2002}.
+Second, we assess their interpretability and practicality.
+For each selected estimand, we make explicit the assumptions required for the estimation of unbiased estimates (section \ref{sec:estimation}).
+We then illustrate their statistical behavior with Bayesian estimators on simulated data (section \ref{sec:simulation}).
+Finally, we apply them using data from an RCT in ALS (section \ref{sec:application}).

-\subsection{Notations and Science Table}
+\section{Notations and Science Table}

-We consider a population of $N$ patients indexed by $i=1,\dots, N$, each assigned a binary treatment $W_i\in\{0,1\}$, where $W_i=1$ denotes the active treatment and $W_i=0$ the control condition.
-At each visit time $t$, patients have a longitudinal potential outcome $Y_{i,t}(W)$, with observed value $Y^{\mathrm{obs}}_{i,t}$ and counterfactual (unobserved, missing) value $Y^{\mathrm{mis}}_{i,t}$.
-Throughout, $Y_{i,t}(W)$ represents the change from baseline rather than the absolute score level.